oneminch/Notes/React.md

     - Whenever a state changes, the virtual DOM gets updated.
 React then compares the current snapshot of the virtual DOM to a one taken just before the update, determines which element was affected by the change, and makes updates only to that element on the real DOM.

 > [!note]
 > We can prevent unnecessary re-evaluations of *functional components* using `React.memo()`.
+>
+> `React.memo()` takes in a React component as an argument and returns a new component that will only re-render if its props change.
+>
-It does this by keeping track of current & previous props for each component, and performing strict equality checks on them whenever state changes.
+> It does this by keeping track of current & previous props for each component, and performing strict equality checks on them whenever state changes.
 For that reason, state values that are only primitive types are likely to pass this check.
 >
 > `React.memo()` method comes with its own performance costs.